3it-inpaqt/line-classification-slope/README.md

 * `data\` : Contains diagrams data (**should be downloaded by the user**) and generated cache files
 * `out\ ` : Generated directory that contains run results log and plots if `run_name` setting field is defined
+* `saved\` : Loss evolution plot, CSV files, `.pt` model files, etc. should be stored in this folder.
 * `settings.yaml` : Project configuration file (**should be created by the user**)

 # Settings